mysterygift/swiftnote/03_Collections/dicts.md

 # Iterating Over a Dict

 Each item is returned as a tuple (key, value), which can be decomposed into temporary constants or variables.
 See below.
+We can also pass a tuple to the for-in loop, allowing us to access both the key AND the value in any executed code.

 ```swift
 for airportCode in airport.keys { // the .keys property allows us to only access the KEYS of a dict.